Andrzej Wasowski

-Andrzej Wasowski (January 24, 1919 – May 27, 1993) was a Polish classical pianist.
+Andrzej Wasowski (January 24, 1919 – May 26, 1993) was a Polish classical pianist.

 Life

-Andrzej Wasowski was born in Warsaw, Poland in 1924.
+Andrzej Wasowski was born in Warsaw, Poland in 1919 [various sources incorrectly state 1924].
 His father's family owned estates in Podolia and sugar refineries and mining interests in Silesia.
-His mother, Princess Maria Glinska Wasowska was professor of piano at the Warsaw Conservatory.
+His mother, Princess Maria Glińska Wąsowska was professor of piano at the Warsaw Conservatory.
 She, in her turn, had studied piano with Richard Baumeister, a pupil of Franz Liszt.

 Andrzej began his piano studies with his mother at the age of four.
 In 1931 he was admitted to the Warsaw Conservatory where he studied with Margerita Trombini-Kazuro, who had studied with one of Liszt's disciples, Giovanni Sgambati.
 He graduated from the conservatory in 1939 with one of its highest awards, the Grand Prix d'Interpretation.

-Lwow, where he was living, was overrun by the Russian army in 1939.
+Lwów, where he was living at the time, was overrun by the Russian army in 1939.
 On hearing him play, they packed him off to give concerts in the Soviet Union where he performed 186 times, giving up to nine concerts in a three-day period.
 While in the Soviet Union, he studied with Konstantin Igumnov in Moscow.

 He returned to his native city in 1942.
 He was permitted to give concerts to benefit war relief organisations, but was not permitted to play Polish music.
 Since the Nazis forbade performance of Polish music, Wasowski played clandestinely in basements for handfuls of Poles who risked their lives to hear Chopin.
 When he refused to play concerts for the Nazis, he was put to work in a slave battalion.
+He escaped Poland and settled in Vienna.